typelevel/cats-effect/site/src/main/mdoc/guides/tracing.md

 debugging purposes.
 10. Monad transformer analysis.

+As note of caution, fiber tracing generally introduces overhead to applications in the form of higher CPU usage, memory and GC pressure.
+Always remember to performance test your applications with tracing enabled before deploying it to a production environment!

 ## Asynchronous stack tracing
 ### Configuration
 The stack tracing mode of an application is configured by the system property